lucasschneider/custom-picklist/README.md

 -b BRANCHCODE, --branchcode BRANCHCODE
                   Override the branch code for the library at which the picklist was generated -i INPUT, --input INPUT
-                  Input text file name; This file's extension must end in .txt and the provided filename will be relative to the present working directory
+                  Input text filename; This file's extension must end in .txt and the provided filename will be relative to the present working directory -o OUTPUT, --output OUTPUT
+                  Output web filename; This file's extension will end in .html whether or not it is specified and will be created relative to the location of the input file
 ```